Caregiver

 Community Living Resource Counselor

 Join Community Interface Services as a Community Living Resource Counselor and embark on an exciting journey in social services.
 Every day will be filled with unique challenges and experiences that will keep you on your toes and excited about coming to work.
-With caseloads within San Diego to South Bay, you'll be part of a dynamic nonprofit that values flexibility, high performance, and forward thinking.
+With caseloads within San Diego, you'll be part of a dynamic nonprofit that values flexibility, high performance, and forward thinking.
 Build meaningful relationships with the individuals you serve in face-to-face work.
 If you're looking to kick-start your social services career or make a change that allows you to unleash your potential and be part of a truly innovative nonprofit, apply now!

 Community Interface Services: Our Story